Critics pounce on Meghan McCain’s comments about Asian representation on ‘The View’

 “Is identity politics more important than the qualifications for the job?”
 McCain asked on the show.

-That question raised eyebrows, as some wondered if McCain had implied Asian women were not qualified to join the show.
+That question raised eyebrows, as some wondered if McCain had implied that Asian women were not qualified to join the show.

 “What underlies that question is this assumption that there are people of color who are not qualified, that you can’t find people of color who are qualified,” said OiYan Poon, an associate professor affiliate for educational policy studies at the University of Illinois at Chicago.
 “That is patently false and is quite frankly a racist assumption.”